If you enjoy this summary, please support the author by buying the book.

 Topic of Book

-Sowell examines the role of culture, migration, social capital and economic development.
+Sowell examines the role of culture, migration, social capital in promoting economic development.

 - Gross disparities in the “representation” of groups in different occupations, industries, income levels, and educational institutions have been the rule-not the exception-all across the planet.